intel-iot-devkit/how-to-code-samples/access-control/javascript/README.md

 ## Setting up a JavaScript editor

 There are multiple ways to run the JavaScript code found in this sample.
-See the article on JavaScript IDE Options for IoT for more info.
+See the document on JavaScript IDE Options for IoT for more info.

 ### Installing the program manually on the target system